tal-ai/NeuCrowd_KAIS2021/README.md

 # NeuCrowd
-This repository is the implementation of *'NeuCrowd: Neural Sampling Network for Representation Learning with Crowdsourced Labels'*
+This repository is the implementation of *'NeuCrowd: Neural Sampling Network for Representation Learning with Crowdsourced Labels'*.

 # Dependencies